-Significant reductions in emissions of the EGA Total CelestiAL Aluminium compared to the Standard variant are observed for ADP (-69%) and GWP100 (-59%).
-Smaller reductions are observed for EP (-3%), POCP (-11%), and AP (-6%).
+Significant reductions in emissions of the EGA Total CelestiAL Aluminium compared to the Standard variant are observed for ADP Fossil (-72%) and GWP100 (-59%).
+Smaller reductions are observed for EP (-18%), POCP (-22%), and AP (-17%).
 Notably, there is a substantial increase in ODP by 3212%, primarily due to the small baseline values of ODS, resulting in significant relative increases by the emission of ODS from upstream processes of the photovoltaics production.

 The highest absolute levels of induced changes are found in the electrolysis and alumina production processes.
-The former is primarily influenced by the substitution of solar power for natural gas electricity and, to a lesser extent, by a slight reduction in electricity consumption compared to the average technology.
+The former is primarily influenced by the substitution of electricity from natural gas by solar power and, to a lesser extent, by a slight reduction in electricity consumption compared to the average technology.
 The latter is influenced by the replacement of alumina from other sources with ATA alumina and the use of solar power in the refining process.
 Changes in ingot casting are less pronounced due to its lower power demand compared to the electrolysis.
 A substantial relative decrease for Alumina Transport impacts can be observed across all categories, due to the significantly reduced transportation distance of ATA alumina compared to the average alumina supply mix from various sources.